Waleedoff/FinaleProject-Back_End-/README(new).md

 ## use story

-- Type of users: Admin,   devloper,
+- Type of users: Admin,   devloper, NormalUser

 # Admin